ajhenne/Stratus/README.md

-# Stratus
+# apriscout

 Currently live at https://henne.pythonanywhere.com/aprimon - the only page with functionality at the moment.
-The homepage/other pages are even less interesting.
+The homepage/other pages are even less interesting